moxiaozhuo187/southeast-asia-ai-labour-shock/report/final_report.md

 ### 6.4 Malaysia and Vietnam — Buffer Exists, But Not Permanent

 Malaysia and Vietnam both have above-median EVI and above-median DRI.
-In 2024, Malaysia's risk gap is slightly negative and Vietnam's is also near zero or slightly negative.
+In 2024, Malaysia's risk gap is slightly negative, while Vietnam's is more clearly negative.
 This is a better position than Indonesia or the Philippines, but it is not static.

 The risk gap for both countries has improved over 2015–2024, but it tracks closely — DRI has been catching up with EVI rather than pulling significantly ahead.
 If the pace of AI adoption in manufacturing and services accelerates faster than digital infrastructure grows, the gap could turn positive again.